William A. Marovitz: Career

 Marovitz is the son of Sydney Marovitz, the former longtime member of the Chicago Park District Board, and the nephew of the late federal judge Abraham Lincoln Marovitz, an attorney who served in the Illinois General Assembly for 19 years and started work as a real estate developer.

 Business, political and civic career

 Marovitz is a member of the Anti-Defamation League, the Weizmann Institute of Science, the Chicago Convention and Tourism Bureau, DePaul University, the Gene Siskel Film Center, and the Illinois Council Against Handgun Violence.
 He was president of the Marovitz Group.
 Marovitz was a Democratic state representative and state senator in Illinois and is a committeeman in the state Democratic Party's Central Committee.
 Marovitz served as a member of the Illinois Pollution Control Board from July 1, 2002, to November 30, 2003.

 Marovitz was sued by the Securities Exchange Commission for allegedly using inside information to trade illegally in shares of Playboy.
 In 2011, he settled out of court for $168,352.

-In In 2000, 2008, and 2016, Marovitz was a presidential elector from Illinois.
+In 2000, 2008, and 2016, Marovitz was a presidential elector from Illinois.